Adam-KD/soc-simulations/simulations/README.md

 # Simulations

 This folder contains all SOC simulation reports conducted in the home lab.
-This is an ongoing project — new simulations are added regularly as complexity and scope increase.
+This is an ongoing project, new simulations are added regularly as complexity and scope increase.

 | # | Title | Category | Status |
 |---|-------|----------|--------|